Lab Host Fellows Program

 Benefits

-Gain research-based practices, including the PEBC Instructional Framework focusing on stance, community, thinking strategies and workshop model as a planning and reflection tool to support growth and reflection.
+• Gain knowledge of research-based practices, including the PEBC Instructional Framework focusing on stance, community, thinking strategies and workshop model as planning and reflection tools to increase student achievement

-Become a more formal part of the PEBC organization, which includes opportunities to become a PEBC Lab Host
+• Become a more formal member of the PEBC organization, which includes opportunities to become a PEBC Lab Host

-Free access to ongoing professional learning experiences with PEBC
+• Free access to professional learning experiences with PEBC

 Application Process

-Becoming a PEBC Lab Host Fellow is a highly selective process.
-The group will comprise 10 educators from across the Denver metro area.
+Becoming a PEBC Lab Host Fellow is highly selective:

-This is a year long program and potentially represents a longer partnership with PEBC.
+The application is due on or before June 13, 2025 at 11:59 p.m.
+This is a year-long program and potentially represents a longer partnership with PEBC.
 To ensure this program fits with your time and professional goals, we ask that you review the program details, and complete our application, which includes short answer questions aligned with the project.
-We also ask for one letter of recommendation from an administrator, colleague, instructional coach, student, or parent, highlighting your work as an educator.
-Your application will be reviewed by the PEBC Lab Fellows Advisory Team and you will be notified of acceptance by August 1, 2023.
+We also ask for one letter of recommendation from an administrator or instructional coach highlighting your work as an educator.
+Your application will be reviewed by the PEBC Lab Fellows Advisory Team and you will be notified of acceptance by July 7, 2025.

 Please note: only complete applications will be reviewed.